-Both Article 6 and Article 10 of the APA specifically provide that "[n]o revocation, suspension, annulment or withdrawal of any license is lawful unless, prior to the action, the agency provides the licensee with notice and an opportunity for a hearing in accordance with [the APA]."
-A.R.S. § 41-1064(C); A.R.S. § 41-1092.11(B).
+Thus, both Article 6 and Article 10 of the APA specifically provide that "[n]o revocation, suspension, annulment or withdrawal of any license is lawful unless, prior to the action, the agency provides the licensee with notice and an opportunity for a hearing in accordance with [the APA]."
+See A.R.S. § 41-1064(C); A.R.S. § 41-1092.11(B).
 This statutory requirement is consistent with principles of due process, which generally require an opportunity for a hearing before a decision is made to revoke an existing property right or privilege.
-State v.
+Logan v.
+Zimmerman Brush Co., 455 U.S. 422, 434 (1982); State v.
 O'Connor, 171 Ariz.
 19, 23, 827 P.2d 480, 484 (App.
 1992).
 This provision does not address whether a hearing is required prior to the imposition of civil penalties on a person who holds a license.
 Some agencies treat the imposition of civil penalties as an appealable agency action and hold a hearing upon request by the licensee.
-See A.R.S. § 3-3475(A) (Division of Weights & Measures).
-Other agencies treat the matter as a contested case and impose civil penalties only after an opportunity for an administrative proceeding.
+See A.R.S. § 41-2115(A) (Department of Weights & Measures).
+Other agencies treat the matter as a contested case and impose civil penalties only after an administrative proceeding.
 A.R.S. § 32-1451(K) (Arizona Medical Board).
-If you have any question about whether a hearing should be held before or after imposing a sanction other than those listed above, you should seek advice from your legal counsel.
+If you have any guestion about whether a hearing should be held before or after imposing a sanction other than those listed above, you should seek advice from your legal counsel.

-Conversely, unless the organic statutes of the agency provide otherwise, if the decision involves whether to grant a property right or privilege (e.g., a license), then the hearing need not be held until after the decision is made, and only upon the request of the person affected.
+Conversely, if the decision is whether to grant a property right or privilege (e.g., a license), then the hearing need not be held until after the decision is made, and only upon the request of the person affected.
 See A.R.S. § 41-1065 (hearing on denial of license); A.R.S. § 41-1092.03 (appealable agency actions).
 In such cases, the party requesting the hearing has the burden of proof.
 See A.R.S. § 41-1065; A.R.S. § 41-1092.07(G)(1); A.A.C.
-R2-19-119 (rules of the Office of Administrative Hearings (OAH) establishing the burdens of proof).
+R2-19-119 (rules of the Office of Administrative Hearings establishing the burdens of proof).

-Some organic statutes of an agency making a decision require that a hearing be held prior to a decision.
+Also, the organic statutes of the agency making a decision will frequently require that a hearing be held prior to a decision.
+See, e.g., A.R.S. § 32-1451(J) (Arizona Medical Board statute requiring referral of a case to a formal adjudication before a license to practice medicine may be revoked).
 Such matters should be treated as a contested case and a hearing must be held before any action is taken.
-See A.R.S. § 41-1001(5).
+See A.R.S. § 41-1001(4) (defining contested case as any proceeding in which legal right must be determined after the opportunity for a hearing).

-There are some recognized exceptions to the requirement that a hearing must be held prior to taking action against a legal right, duty or privilege.
+There are some recognized exceptions to the requirement that a hearing must be held prior to taking action against a "legal right, duty or privilege."